Early Years Education and Care: Early Years Practitioner Status (2 Years) (BA)

 - Accelerated programme - gain a full BA (Hons) degree in only two years.

-- We focus on your development as early year’s professionals and will prepare you for a fulfilling and exciting career across a range of disciplines, including teaching and social work.
+- We focus on your development as early year’s professionals and will prepare you for a fulfilling and exciting career across a range of disciplines.

 - Bilingual and Welsh-medium study at the heart of our provision.

 - Small class sizes, innovative assignments that enhance employment skills and no exams.

 - Student experience - widening horizons through visits, guest speakers, and extra training opportunities.
 We offer a range of additional qualifications to enhance your skills and knowledge.